nektos/act-docs/src/usage/schema.md

 # Schema

-Did you land here with cryptic errors?
-Then please install the following official GitHub Actions VSCode Extension https://marketplace.visualstudio.com/items?itemName=GitHub.vscode-github-actions and review all errors/warnings shown there.
+Did you land here because of cryptic errors?
+Then please install the following official GitHub Actions VSCode Extension https://marketplace.visualstudio.com/items?itemName=GitHub.vscode-github-actions and review all errors/warnings shown by it.

 Once you are sure this is an error in act, please look for existing issues or report a new issue here https://github.com/nektos/act/issues.